emdgroup/baybe/README.md

 [constraints section](https://emdgroup.github.io/baybe/userguide/constraints.html) of the user guide.
 In this example, we assume no further constraints.

-With the parameter and constraint definitions at hand, we can now create our `SearchSpace` based on the Cartesian product of all possible parameter values:
+With the parameter definitions at hand, we can now create our `SearchSpace` based on the Cartesian product of all possible parameter values:

 ```python